-Within the ML170 licence area, there are three general target areas, Sandpiper-1 (SP-1), 2 (SP-2) and 3 (SP-3).
-Mining is only proposed for Sandpiper-1 and -2 and the EIA and consequently this Benthic Specialist Study is thus concerned only with the proposed phosphate mining by dredging in these two target areas for a period of 20 years, as well as the collection of exploration and environmental samples (core samples and grab samples) in the larger ML170.
+Within the ML170 Licence Area, there are three general target areas, Sandpiper-1 (SP-1), -2 (SP-2) and -3 (SP-3).
+Mining is only proposed for these target areas and the EIA and consequently this Benthic Specialist Study is thus concerned only with the proposed phosphate mining by dredging in these three target areas for a period of 20 years, as well as the collection of exploration and environmental samples (core samples and grab samples) in the larger ML170.
 Any mining outside of these target areas, the introduction of other mining technology, and/or an extension to the life of mine are not covered in this Specialist Study and would need to be assessed in a separate study.